In-form De Bruyne stepping up to lead Man City’s fight against ‘same stuff’ Champions League failures

 Many of City’s most recent legends – Sergio Aguero, David Silva and Vincent Kompany for example - have left the club without securing a Champions League winners’ medal and, turning 31 in June, the race is on for De Bruyne to ensure he doesn’t follow them.

-A major part of Belgium’s golden generation that has been regularly the top-ranked nation in the world but failed to win a major trophy, De Bruyne deserves to win one of the top honours.
+A major part of Belgium’s golden generation that has been regularly the top-ranked nation in the world but failed to win an international trophy, De Bruyne deserves to win one of the major honours.

-And at City, he’s leading the challenge for a treble with the Champions League trophy remaining the one that the club covets more than any other.
+At City now, he’s leading the challenge for a treble, with the Champions League trophy remaining the one that the club covets more than any other.

 Pep Guardiola’s side head to Spain for their quarter-final second leg with Atletico Madrid holding a slender 1-0 advantage, courtesy of a De Bruyne strike in the first leg.